cetz-package/cetz/src/draw/shapes.typ

       let drawables = {
         let z = z1

+        // Compute two corner points offset by radius from origin pt.
+        //
+        //   x radius * a
+        //    |----|
+        // --p1←--pt  ---
+        //         |   | y radius * b
+        //         ↓   |
+        //         p2 ---
+        //         |
+        //
+        // parameters a and b function as direction vectors in which
+        // direction the resulting points p1 and p2 should get offset to.
+        //
+        // The point pt is the corner point of the non-rounded rectangle.
+        // If the radius is zero, we can just return that point for both
+        // new corners.
         let get-corner-pts(radius, pt, a, b) = {
           let (rx, ry) = radius
           if rx > 0 or ry > 0 {